robwalker-codes/granite-db/README.md

 * 4 KB slotted pages with a freelist allocator.
 * Heap files for table storage with automatic page chaining.
 * System catalogue capturing table definitions, column metadata, and row counts.
-* Minimal SQL subset (CREATE TABLE, DROP TABLE, INSERT, SELECT *).
+* Minimal SQL subset (CREATE TABLE, DROP TABLE, INSERT, SELECT with expression projections and filtering).
 * Command-line client for database lifecycle management, query execution, script running, CSV exports, and plan inspection.

 ## Current limitations

-* No WHERE, ORDER BY, LIMIT, or JOIN support.
+* Single-table queries only; JOINs, GROUP BY, and subqueries are not yet supported.
 * No transactions, WAL, or concurrent access safety.
 * Single database file – no replication or clustering.
 * Constraints beyond `NOT NULL` and `PRIMARY KEY` are not enforced.